SarahMHaigh/SarahMHaigh.github.io/_pages/about.md

 ======
 We always want to celebrate the accomplishments of the students in the lab, so here are some of the amazing things they have been up to:

+<b>June 2025</b> - New paper out on auditory discomfort, including some near infrared spectroscopy data.
+Thanks to Jasmine and Aimee for collecting the data!

-<b>May 2025</b> Alayna, Sid and I are headed to the[ Vision Sciences Socity](https://www.visionsciences.org/schedule-of-events/) conference in St Pete Beach, FL this week and will be presenting posters on the effects of uncomfortable visual environments on reading.
-I will be presenting Izzy's work Friday afternoon and Sid will be presenting Alayna's project on Tuesday afternoon.
-If you're attending, please drop by and say hello.
+<b>May 2025</b> - Alayna, Sid and I attended to the[ Vision Sciences Socity](https://www.visionsciences.org/schedule-of-events/) conference in St Pete Beach, FL and presented posters on the effects of uncomfortable visual environments on reading.
+I presented Izzy's work and Sid presented Alayna's project.
+We had a blast!

 <b>Graduation 2025</b> - Congratulations to Kensal Coudriet and Yasmin Perry on graduating!
 Thank you for your hard work and good luck.